tsertkov/dotfiles/README.md

 ## Install

-Download and execute installer:
+To download and execute installer run:

 ```bash
 $ sh -c "$(curl https://raw.github.com/tsertkov/dotfiles/master/installer)"
 ```

-Installer will clones github repository into `~/dotfiles`, symlinks everything from `~/dotfiles/dots/` into `~` by prepending dot to original name.
+Installer clones github repository into `~/dotfiles`, symlinks all files and folders from `~/dotfiles/dots/` into `~` by prepending dot to original name.
 If dotfile already exists it will be backed up in `~/dotfiles-backup/`.

 ## Update